ClickHouse/ClickHouse/docs/en/engines/database-engines/materialize-mysql.md

 MySQL `UPDATE` query is converted into `INSERT` with `_sign=-1` and `INSERT` with `_sign=1`.

-`SELECT` query specifics refers to the virtual columns usage:
+`SELECT` query has some specifics:

 - If `_version` is not specified in the `SELECT` query, [FINAL](../../sql-reference/statements/select/from.md#select-from-final) modifier is used.
 So only rows with `MAX(_version)` are selected.